Click here to return to Dr. Curtis's home page.

 3. Knowingly presenting, as one's own, a thought, idea, analytical framework, or theory advanced by another author.
 Turning in a term paper you did not write, e.g., one you bought, copied, or downloaded off of the internet, is plagiarism.

 Note: Turning in the same paper to more than one professor (using the same paper to fulfill more than one assignment), without preclearance from both professors, is considered to be an instance of academic dishonesty.
-Note also that Bradley is now a subscriber to “Turnitin.com” a service that allows for the rapid checking of student work against virtually the entire body of web content.
-Cutting and pasting web obscure content into an essay will be detected by this service.
+I have access to services that allows for the rapid checking of student work against virtually the entire body of web content.
+Cutting and pasting obscure web content into an essay will be detected by this service.
 When in doubt about what is academically honest, come to see me.
 If that is not practical, then quote nothing and cite everything.